nekelpatrick/smart-summary-app/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Create a .env file (copy from .env.example)
+# Create a .env file with your API keys
+# Copy the example file and edit it
+cp .env.example .env
-# Add your LLM API keys
+# Edit the .env file to add your OpenAI API key

 # Start the development server
 python run.py